tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/NodeSet.md

 `sizes`
 </td>
 <td>
-Tensor with a number of elements in each graph component.
+The number of items in each graph component.
 </td>
 </tr><tr>
 <td>